industrial samples for bio-based carbon-14 analysis

-At CIRAM, we help industry players prove the biobased nature of their products and formulations, in order to meet regulatory, normative and commercial requirements.
+CIRAM supports industry players in demonstrating the biobased nature of their products and formulations, in order to meet regulatory, standards-based, and commercial requirements.

 Contact our teams